Player-Compatible Learning and Player-Compatible Equilibrium: Examples of PCE

 \subsection{The Restaurant Game}

 We start with a complete-information game where PCE differs from other solution concepts. \begin{example} There are three players in the game: a food critic, a regular diner, and a restaurant.
-Simultaneously, the restaurant decides between ordering high-quality (\textbf{H}) or low-quality (\textbf{L}) ingredients, while critic and the diner decide whether to go eat at the restaurant (\textbf{R}) or order pizza (\textbf{Z}) and eat at home.
+Simultaneously, the restaurant decides between ordering high-quality (\textbf{H}) or low-quality (\textbf{L}) ingredients, while the critic and the diner decide whether to go eat at the restaurant (\textbf{R}) or order pizza (\textbf{Z}) and eat at home.
 The utility from \textbf{Z} is normalized to 0.
 If both customers choose \textbf{Z}, the restaurant also gets 0 payoff.
 Otherwise, the restaurant's payoff depends on the ingredient quality and clientele.
 Choosing \textbf{L} yields a profit of +2 per customer while choosing \textbf{H} yields a profit of +1 per customer.
-In addition, if the food critic is present, she will write a review based on ingredient quality, which affects the restaurant's payoff by $\pm2.5.$ Each customer gets a payoff of $x<-1$ from consuming food made with low-quality ingredients and a payoff of $y>0.5$ from consuming food made with high-quality ingredients, while the critic gets an additional +1 payoff from going to the restaurant and writing a review (regardless of food quality).
+In addition, if the food critic is present she will write a review based on ingredient quality, which affects the restaurant's payoff by $\pm2.5.$ Each customer gets a payoff of $x<-1$ from consuming food made with low-quality ingredients and a payoff of $y>0.5$ from consuming food made with high-quality ingredients, while the critic gets an additional +1 payoff from going to the restaurant and writing a review (regardless of food quality).
 Customers each incur a 0.5 congestion cost if they both go to the restaurant.
-This situation is depicted in the game tree below.
+We depict this situation in the game tree below, with $c$ and $d$ subscripts denoting strategies of the critic and the diner.

-The strategies of the two customers affect each others' payoffs, so the critic and the diner are not non-interacting players.
-In particular, the they cannot be mapped into two types of the same agent in a Bayesian game.
+The strategies of the two customers affect each other's payoffs, so the critic and the diner are not non-interacting players.
+In particular, they cannot be mapped into two types of the same agent in a Bayesian game.